The Sonoita Creek State Natural Area Visitor's Center opens this weekend!

 On Site Volunteers Needed See Volunteer page for more information.

-Check out the recent bird sightings from our park here.
+Check out the January 4, 2016 bird sightings from our park Here.

 Ride your horse from Patagonia Lake to Rio Rico, AZ, through Sonoita Creek State Natural Area.
 Hiking, camping, bird watching and school field trips are also available.